 Parent manager/s - crew/ school at training and away regattas.
+Talk to your athletes coach and arrange a parent meeting, a good time to check availability for away regattas and discuss accommodation and team logistics.
 Parent help in the shared accommodation is required to undergo Police vetting by the club/school.